Room at the Top (novel)

-Plot summary
+Synopsis

 Joe Lampton, demobilised at the end of the Second World War, is starting in a new job as an accountant with the Municipal Treasury in the Yorkshire market town of Warley.
-He is 25 years old and of working class background from the industrial town of Dufton.
+He is 25 years old and of working-class background from the industrial town of Dufton.
 He was in the RAF but spent most of the war as a POW, using this time to study accountancy.
 Joe has been living with his aunt and uncle because his parents were killed by a stray bomb during the war.
-He is determined to make something of himself, and dreams of a job paying ₤1,000 a year.
+He is determined to make something of himself, and dreams of a job paying £1,000 a year.

 In Warley, he lodges with the Thompsons, who live in the most affluent part of town, known locally as "T'top".
-The Thompsons introduce him to the local amateur dramatic society and there he meets Susan Brown, the 19 year old daughter of a successful local businessman.
+The Thompsons introduce him to the local amateur dramatic society and there he meets Susan Brown, the 19-year-old daughter of a successful local businessman.
 He also meets Alice Aisgill, who is nine years his senior, childless, and unhappily married to a businessman who is rumoured to be having an affair with his secretary.

 Joe is attracted to Susan and invites her out to the ballet, even though she is ostensibly the girlfriend of Jack Wales, a rich former RAF officer with a distinguished war record.
 Susan accepts the invitation and they have an enjoyable evening.
 Afterwards, Joe drives past the large and expensive homes of Jack and Susan and laughs at himself for thinking that he could ever marry Susan.
 After rehearsing a play at the theatre, Alice and Joe drive to Sparrow Hill, overlooking Warley, where Alice seduces him.
 Alice asks Joe not to fall in love with her, but suggests they should become "loving friends".

 Joe continues to date Susan while Jack is studying at Cambridge.
 Joe also pursues his sexual relationship with Alice, regularly meeting her at the flat of one of her friends.
 Returning to Dufton for Christmas, Joe tells his aunt that he is in love with Susan, but she warns him that Susan will break his heart and he should find a woman of his own social class.

 While meeting at the flat, Alice mentions that she once modelled nude for an artist, and Joe berates her for demeaning herself.
-They have a heated argument during which she calls him a prude with a narrow provincial mind.
+They have a heated argument during which she calls him a prude with a provincial mind.
 They agree to end their relationship.
-Soon afterwards, Joe unexpectedly meets Susan and a party and they agree to meet the following day.
+Soon afterward, Joe unexpectedly meets Susan and a party, and they agree to meet the following day.
 At the latter meeting they profess their love for each other, but Joe thinks of his triumph over Jack and the prospect of forcing Susan's father to give him a good job.
 He also thinks of his need for Alice.